 Just a mile from Kodiak airport and four miles from town, Buskin River Recreation Site was conveniently located for my first night of camping on Kodiak Island.
 Having reassembled my bike at the airport, I wheeled into the park.

 I was hoping I could manage a night without bear spray, camping gas and matches, all things I couldn’t bring on the plane, and my plan was to see what other campers at Buskin River reckoned.
 Except there weren’t any other campers.
 The place was deserted and my spider senses were on high alert.

 What followed was a night of terror.
 Noises in the darkness had me shouting at the trees, blasting my air horn and gripping the bear spray, putting way too much faith in a can of aerosol-propelled vegetable extract.
-Something – perhaps the wind, perhaps not – caused one of my tent’s porches to collapse against the tent where the fabric rustled in the wind.
+Something — perhaps the wind, perhaps not — caused one of my tent’s porches to collapse, the fabric rustling in the wind.
 Those were slow, slow hours.
 My fear levels spiked during a pee expedition in the dark hours before dawn.

 Daylight eventually crept through the trees.
 Jet engines roared from the airport and the national anthem played from somewhere.
 My bike was loaded in record time and it wasn’t until I reached the airport that I finally ate my sandwich.

 Since then my friend, Lars, has asked how I can know how bear-y a place is.
-I’m sticking with local knowledge and my spider senses, but with more attention paid to my spider senses.
+I’m sticking with local knowledge and my spider senses, but with more attention paid to my spider senses in future.
 I won’t be camping at Buskin River again.